foss-scribe/ttm-skills-audit/ttm_skills_audit.md

 **Database management** will be achieved through the creation of a TTM portal and created later in additional projects.

 Ability to add **notes** to members will be added in a later project.

+**New memberships** will be added to a later project.
+If anyone tries to input data without a valid email (valid format and entry in database) the system will display an error message.

 #### Membership database